 Endless Love is among the works of Yoon Seok-ho, a South Korean television drama director.
 It is a set of four television drama series that are named after the four seasons.
 It includes Autumn in My Heart (2000), Winter Sonata (2002), Summer Scent (2003), and Spring Waltz (2006).
 The series contributed to the surge of the Korean Wave or the global popularity of South Korean culture and entertainment.
 Yoon won the Baeksang Arts Awards for Best Director (TV) in 2002 for Winter Sonata.

 There is no doubt that South Korea is the top entertainment powerhouse in Asia nowadays.
 From music to films to television series, there is no stopping the East Asian country from conquering parts of the world.
-We have put together a list of the ten best historical TV series from South Korea which we are sure even people not into Korean entertainment will love watching.
+We have put together a list of the ten best historical TV series from South Korea from 2003 to 2017 which we are sure even people not into Korean entertainment will love watching.

 The Heaven Trilogy is among the works of Lee Jang-soo, one of South Korea’s most prolific television director and producer.
 It is a group of television series that he directed from 2001 to 2006.
 The trilogy includes Beautiful Days (2001), Stairway to Heaven (2003), and Tree of Heaven (2006).